lazywithclass/videos/README.md

 ## Utilities to use youtube-dl and the videos I watch

+You will find notes under the videos, don't expect those to be complete or too accurate, they just represent with sentences the parts I've found most interesting, you should skim through those and get a feel if you could be interested too.

  * [The craft](#the-craft)
  * [Functional programming](#functional-programming)
  * [Algorithms and data structures](#algorithms-and-data-structures)